Azure-Samples/communication-services-dotnet-quickstarts/RoomsQuickstart/README.md

 For full instructions on how to build this code sample, please refer to the accompanying [document](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/rooms/get-started-rooms?branch=master).

-The private preview version of Azure Communiation Services Rooms .NET SDK is also embedded.
+The pubic preview version of Azure Communiation Services Rooms .NET SDK is also embedded.

 ## Prerequisites
 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).